Alban098/Breadboard-CPU-Emulator/README.md

 ## Physical Computer
 More details about the Breadboard computer in itself can be found [there](docs/modules.md), along with the full [parts list](docs/parts_list.md)

+### EEPROM Programmer
+That build uses some 28C series EEPROM to emulate large combinatorial logic, those will need to be programmed

+I used that **EEPROM Programmer** : https://tomnisbet.github.io/TommyPROM/docs/hardware If like me, you used an **Arduino Nano Every** instead of a **Nano V3** for the **EEPROM Programmer**, that Programmer will need some rework to actually work as intended (see [this repo](https://github.com/Alban098/TommyPROM-ATMEGA-4809) for the adapted code and wiring diagram)

 ## Roadmap
 * [x] Instruction set
 * [x] Assembly compiler